Women's team wins third consecutive title, men's team wins second title in three-year span

 In 2002, Rice and the Golden Grizzly men captured their first conference championship, breaking Southern Utah's streak of five straight titles.
 A record six runners earned all-conference recognition on the men's side while the women placed two on the all-conference team and had the newcomer of the year in Sarah Drouillard.
 Rice was named Summit League Coach of the Year for the second consecutive season.

-Rice took the helm in 1997 after serving one year as Oakland's assistant coach.
-He graduated from OU in 1997 with a BA in general studies/human resources.
-Rice ran cross country at Oakland from 1990-93 and was a three-year captain, earning all-conference honors 1991 and 1992, as well as all-region recognition in 1991.
+Rice took the helm in 1998 after serving two years as Oakland's assistant cross country coach.
+He graduated from Oakland in 1997 with a bachelor's degree in general studies/human resources.
+Rice ran cross country at Oakland from 1990-93 and was a three-year captain, earning All-GLIAC honors 1991 and 1992, as well as all-region recognition in 1991-93.

-A resident of Eastpointe, Mich., Rice and his wife, Shannon, have three children: Olivia, Ethan, and Abigail.
+A resident of Rochester Hills, Michigan, Rice and his wife, Shannon, have three children: Olivia, Ethan, and Abigail.